nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 await _repository.InsertAsync(entity, autoSave: true);
 ```

-`autoSave` and `SaveChangesAsync` are actually equivalent, both commit changes in the current context to the database.
-However, these changes can still be rolled back before `CompleteAsync` is called.
-If the unit of work throws an exception or `CompleteAsync` is not called, the transaction will automatically roll back, and saved changes will be undone.
-Only after successfully calling `CompleteAsync` will the transaction be truly committed, and changes will be permanently saved to the database.
+Both `autoSave` and `SaveChangesAsync` commit changes in the current context to the database.
+However, these changes remain reversible until `CompleteAsync` is called.
+If the unit of work throws an exception or `CompleteAsync` is not called, the transaction will be rolled back.
+Only after successfully executing `CompleteAsync` will the transaction be permanently committed to the database.

 3. **CompleteAsync**

 ```csharp
 using (var uow = _unitOfWorkManager.Begin())
 {